 Yes, there can be some additional contamination, but the increase in recycling collection makes up for it.
-Food is what causes “contamination” of recyclables and food should not be placed into the new mixed recycling bins.
+Food and liquids are what causes “contamination” of recyclables and they should not be placed into the mixed recycling bins.
 (Back to FAQ’s)

 Is single stream more energy intensive and more expensive?

 Slightly, but the increase in recycling makes up for this.
 Landfill space is limited.
 This means trash will have to be trucked out of state.
 (Back to FAQ’s)